 Leadership and governance

 Earlham is rooted in a belief in representation and equality, and this is reflected through the governance of the College.
-Earlham’s leadership and administration are made up of outstanding and caring members of our community who are dedicated to providing an education of the highest quality.
+Earlham’s leadership and governance is made up of outstanding and caring members of our community who are dedicated to providing an education of the highest quality.

 Our president, Cabinet, Board of Trustees, administrative offices and academic departments use consensus and consultation in their decision-making, creating an open and cooperative environment for faculty, students and staff.